 Over the past decade, we’ve seen a number of Augmented Reality and Virtual Reality ventures fading away sooner than expected.
 However, these brave ventures have paved the way forward for others in the industry.

 The era of Augmented Reality in advertising and marketing begun with the advancements in technological infrastructure.
-Companies continue to adapt the AR technology and push forward to provide a vivid experience of their products and services to the end-consumer.
+Companies continue to adapt the Augmented Reality technology and push forward to provide a vivid experience of their products and services to the end-consumer.

 The shift towards ecommerce proves to be a more natural shift in technological advancement as it integrates both the web development and visual stimuli in advertising.
 This also means that this is not just a marketing gimmick but also a psychological tactic to subliminally remove the barrier of fantasy in the mind of a buyer.
 Thus, the probability of a successful product purchase or the likelihood of achieving an ecommerce website goal improves drastically when a potential buyer interacts with the product and begins to personalize it.